 Researchers have suspected as much since the 1990s, when the battered corpses of hundreds of porpoises and baby dolphins started washing up on both sides of the Atlantic.
 Eventually the researchers concluded that male dolphins were slaughtering other dolphins, including their own babies, just because they could [PDF].

 This news was especially alarming to federal officials, who were concerned about human safety in the growing and unregulated industry of dolphin tourism.
 “It’s a time bomb waiting to go off,” said a spokeswoman for the National Marine Fisheries Service.

-5. Prairie Dog
+5. Prairie Dogs

+Researchers say white-tailed prairie dogs routinely hunt and slaughter ground squirrels, with which they compete for resources.
 The prairie dogs are plant-eaters, so once they’ve bitten the squirrels to death, they just drop the carcasses and stroll away.
 The first time prairie dog expert John Hoogland saw it happen, he was shocked.
 “It boggles the imagination that something like that was going on under our noses and we didn’t notice,” he told New Scientist (which—be warned—includes Hoogland’s gruesome images of the carnage in its story).

 “It begs the question of whether it’s going on in other species,” Hoogland said.

-6. Slow Loris
+6. Slow Lorises